 What are the common reasons for IUI failure?

 Several factors can affect the success of IUI.
-Therefore, understanding them can help you and your doctor adjust your treatment plan for better results.
+Therefore, understanding them can help you and your doctor review your treatment plan and discuss whether any adjustments may be appropriate.

 Age